upswing1/Documentation/docs/FleetPilot/PasswordRecoveryGuide.md

 ### Step 1: Request a Password Reset

 1. **Navigate to the Password Reset Screen:**
-   - Open the application and navigate to the "Forgot Password" or "Password Reset" screen.
+   - Launch the application and from the Login screen click on the link "Forgot Password" or "Password Reset" to open the next screen.

 2. **Enter Your Registered Email Address:**
-   - You will see a form asking for your registered email address.
-Enter the email address associated with your account.
+   - The next form asks for your registered email address or a phone number where SMS can be sent.
+	 Enter the email address or phone number associated with your account.

 3. **Submit the Request:**
    - Click the "Submit" or "Request Password Reset" button.
-An email will be sent to the provided email address if it is registered in our system.
+An email will be sent to the provided email address if it is registered in our system. accordingly if the phone number is recognized an SMS with reset instructions will be sent.
+	- Upon confirmation of the email address or phone number, a password reset email or SMS will be sent to you.
+	- The next screen will open

 ### Step 2: Check Your Email